 “Tomorrow morning, a delegate from the Earth Kingdom will be stopping by to discuss the possibilities of additional trade routes.
 There will then be a free period where you will accept any audiences from the people.
 There are none currently scheduled, but you will be expected to still attend.”

 Even now, after years on the throne, I was still being treated as the fallen Prince Zuko.
 The poor Prince Zuko that couldn’t regain his honor.
 The sad, little prince who needed to be led around like a child lost, trying to find his mother in a market.
 Frustration was rumbling in the pit of my stomach, but I wanted to prove them wrong.
 I wasn’t that Zuko anymore.
 I wouldn’t blow up.

-“Day 2, your grandfather has requested an audience with you to discuss National Tea Appreciation Day preparations.
+“Day 2, your uncle has requested an audience with you to discuss National Tea Appreciation Day preparations.
 He has a new concoction he has requested you try—”

 “That’s fine.
 What about the following days?”

 The announcer cleared his throat and made no effort to hide his offense at my interruption.
 The distant, but familiar rage liked to bubble up in these moments.
 While it was no longer welcome, I sometimes found solace in it.
 That emotion was a reminder of how far I had come.

 “Well, then, moving right along.
 Day 3, a member of the Air Acolytes will be arriving to provide gifts from the Avatar.
 He, of course, sends his regards as always.
 They also have requested our assistance in restoring one of the four temples.
 I am not sure which, but I made them aware that we are constrained on manpower as of now, and you might not be able to—”

 “When they arrive, we will send as many able-bodied men as we can back with them.”